bloomberg/ppx_string_interpolation/README.md

 ## Building

-To build project use `dune build`.
+To build the project use `dune build`.

 ## Installation

-To install package run `dune install`.
+To install the package run `dune install`.

 ## Contributions